buckaroo-labs/buckaroo-labs/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm Kent Heiner, a graduate student in Computer Science at Western Washington University.
+I'm Kent Heiner, an adjunct instructor in Software Development at Whatcom Community College.
 I'm also a writer and an open-source software enthusiast.
 I have 25 years of experience in database administration and software development, and an MS in cybersecurity (which says only that I should know better than to code the way I do).

 ## Repositories